ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/currentappstatus.md

 The BIMConverse natural language querying system has been successfully implemented, allowing users to query the IFC knowledge graph using natural language with support for conversation context and rich formatting of responses.

-The current focus should be on fixing the material node creation issue, implementing the planned web interface, and extending BIMConverse with multi-model support and advanced analysis capabilities.
+A significant refactoring (Phase 1) has been completed to improve code organization and maintainability, particularly in the test structure.
+Phase 2 of refactoring is now in progress, focusing on fixing the material node creation issue, consolidating duplicate functionality, and standardizing imports throughout the codebase.